On this page

 NHS Blood and Transplant works closely with doctors, nurses and others to monitor the organ donation and transplantation process and ensure that it is as safe as possible.
 However, as with any medical procedure, there are always risks.

-Our Advisory Groups meet regularly to review organ donation and transplant activity and make recommendations on where improvements could be made.
-The minutes and papers presented at the Pancreas Advisory Group are available here.
+The Pancreatic Advisory Groups (PAG) meet regularly to review organ donation and transplant activity and make recommendations on where improvements could be made.
+Minutes and papers can be found on the Pancreatic Advisory Group page.

 To make best use of the information provided, we recommend that you seek advice from your doctor or nurse.

-Pancreas organs from deceased donors in the UK are allocated according to a complex process, which is described here.
+Pancreas organs from deceased donors in the UK are allocated according to a complex process:

 There are many factors that determine how long a listed patient may wait for a pancreas transplant, such as blood group, tissue type and the degree of sensitisation.
 This leads to a variation between different centres.

 You can find the waiting times for each centre in the Annual Report On Pancreas And Islet Transplantation 2014 (PDF)